 Industry-Specific Regulations:

-Depending on the industry, there may be specific regulations that SaaS providers need to adhere to.
-For example, financial services may have additional regulations such as Dodd-Frank or MiFID II.
+Depending on the industry, SaaS providers may need to adhere to specific regulations.
+For example, financial services may have additional regulations, such as Dodd-Frank or MiFID II.

 Export Control Regulations:

-SaaS providers must be aware of and comply with export control regulations, especially if their services involve the transfer of technology or data across borders.
+SaaS providers must know and comply with export control regulations, especially if their services involve transferring technology or data across borders.

 Accessibility Regulations: